Jiboo/sophia/readme.md

 `height` is used by the dispatching algorithm to spread events deeper and deeper in the tree, as described by the multicast algorithm.
-Upon receiving a `pubsub_event`, a node will iterate over it's topic specific routing-table buckets from `height` to 256, will select `k_topic` random nodes from each buckets and forward the event with an `height` incremented.
+Upon receiving a `pubsub_event`, a node will iterate over it's topic specific routing-table buckets from `height` to 256, will select `event_replication` random nodes from each buckets and forward them the event with an `height` incremented.

 Events can't be anonymous, nodes seeing an `height` of 0 would know that `msg_src` created it.
 So, as it may be useful to some contracts, we add the source and a signature so that other nodes may verify that the event wasn't tempered with.

-Events are signed using the "event-keypair" the node-ID/PK of the source can be derived using `crypto_sign_ed25519_pk_to_curve25519`.
+Fields `event_signature` and `height` shouldn't be used to compute the signature of the event.

 Security
 --------